Allergy & Anaphylaxis Training for Schools

 • Train all staff annually in allergy awareness and recognising anaphylaxis – not just designated first-aiders, but teaching assistants, office staff, catering teams, lunchtime supervisors, caretakers and minibus drivers.

-• Hold spare adrenaline auto-injectors for emergencies, accessible within minutes anywhere on site (and usable for a child with no known allergy – around a third of severe reactions are the first one).
+• Hold spare adrenaline auto-injectors for emergencies, accessible within five minutes anywhere on site (and usable for a child with no known allergy – the DfE guidance notes up to 20% of anaphylaxis in schools is a first presentation).
+Spare devices must be auto-injectors – nasal sprays cannot currently be stocked as spares.

-• Publish a whole-school allergy policy and keep an allergy register and individual healthcare plans.
+• Publish a whole-school allergy safety policy and keep an allergy record of everyone with an allergy, alongside individual healthcare plans.

 Two parts to getting your school ready